GKD-stack/DSC180A-Quarter1-Project/README.md

 1. Open a Python environment where you have installed the necessary libraries.

-2. Execute the provided Jupyter Notebook "DSC180A-Q1-Project".
+2. Execute the provided Jupyter Notebook "Lihao_Liu_DSC180A_1000_Genomes".
 The notebook includes steps for:
    - Reading and preprocessing the gene expression and annotation data.
    - Conducting eQTL analysis for each chromosome.
    - Compiling the results into a comprehensive dataset.
+   - Saving the results to local folder
    - Filtering significant SNPs based on a certain p-value

    Here is an example snippet to get you started: